 From phishing to peculiar links, seemingly innocent mail can open the doors to a limiting cyber-attack.
 When employees are empowered, they can identify the risks and assist the company in preventing its own demise.

 Not only can a threat appear online but through business transactions and phone calls.
-In sales, a company not previously dealt with could submit what looks like proof of deposit.
+In sales, a company not previously dealt with could submit what looks like a proof of deposit.
 The details may appear sketchy at best.
 When a workforce can recognize the discrepancies and not just pass transactions through, it could save the business tremendously.

 In short, from cyber threats to security breaches, considering the weak points in your company and ways to secure it will help prevent damage to your reputation, loss of capital and a compromised business.